huggingface/tokenizers/bindings/python/README.md

 - `make style` / `make check-style` regenerate the stub, then format/lint the Rust and Python sides and type-check with `ty`.
 CI runs `make check-style` and fails if the regenerated stub differs from the committed one.

-## Caveats / Known issues

-- Multiprocessing is not supported at the moment: Tokenizer cannot be pickled